 UK-based services exporters may also benefit from the commitments of UK trading partners under the World Trade Organisation's General Agreement on Trade in Services (GATS).

-From late December 2009, the European Union (EU) Services Directive will remove many barriers to service businesses established in a member state to easily provide services throughout the EU.
+As of December 2009, the European Union (EU) Services Directive removed many barriers to service businesses established in a member state to easily provide services throughout the EU.

 This guide highlights the special features of trading in services and how to approach exporting or importing them.